3rd Missouri Infantry Regiment (Confederate): Grand Gulf, Port Gibson, and Champion Hill

 At the Battle of Port Gibson on May 1, the 3rd Missouri Infantry, along with the 5th Missouri Infantry Regiment, supported the Confederate left flank.
 The two regiments remained in reserve for much of the early fighting.
 In the early afternoon, when the Confederate left was in danger of breaking, the two regiments were sent to assault the Union right flank.
 However, Union leadership noticed the threat and sent troops to support the area where they expected the attack.
 A canebrake provided cover for the Confederate attack, which fell upon a Union line composed of the brigades of Colonel James R. Slack and Brigadier General George F. McGinnis and five artillery batteries.
 Despite breaking Slack's right, the weight of superior Union numbers and effective Union artillery fire drove the Confederates back to the cover of a creek bank.
 After two hours, the two regiments began to run low on ammunition and were ordered to withdraw.
 However, the attack had bought valuable time for the main Confederate line to regroup.
 One historian reports the 3rd Missouri Infantry's Port Gibson casualties as 24, while another has estimated that the 3rd and 5th Missouri suffered a combined total in excess of 200 casualties.
 The Confederates then fell back from Port Gibson, burning bridges in the process.
 In turn, Grant moved east in order to aim his attack at an angle that would trap the Confederates in Vicksburg.
 During the movement, Grant captured Jackson, Mississippi.
 The Confederate force at Vicksburg was commanded by Lieutenant General John C. Pemberton.
 Another Confederate force, commanded by General Joseph E. Johnston was positioned north of Jackson.
-Johnston ordered Pemberton to move east from Vicksburg so that the Confederates could join together to strike Grant.
+Johnston ordered Pemberton to move east from Vicksburg so that the Confederates could join to strike Grant.
 While making the necessary movements, some of Pemberton's force encountered elements of Grant's army on May 16, starting the Battle of Champion Hill.